natalipivnitskaya/style_transfer_bot/README.md

 This repository contains Telegram Bot code that implements a quick style transfer to your photo.
 User have 2 options: use build-in styles or upload own image of style.
-Totoshka Bot is the capstone project for the course [Deep Learning School by MIPT](https://en.dlschool.org/).

 Below you can find result of build-in style options applied.